ghc/ghc/docs/users_guide/exts/primitives.rst

 and ``BarTypeWorkRepC`` above.

-This extension impacts the determination of whether or not a newtype has a Complete User-Specified Kind Signature (CUSK).
+This extension impacts the determination of whether or not a newtype has a Complete User-Supplied Kind (CUSK).
 The exact impact is specified `the section on CUSKs <#complete-kind-signatures>`__.

 Unlifted Datatypes